Cover image for blog post on hiking the Narrows

 Zion Outfitters

-The shuttle was well worth the cost given the difficulty of getting to the trailhead, especially these days with the park operating at limited capacity.
-We boarded a full shuttle of about 10 people at 9am, donned our face masks (required for the ride), and shuttled on past the barricades to normal traffic at the scenic drive entrance.
-The $30 a piece shuttle ride which guaranteed our way to the trailhead was well worth the expense.
+The shuttle was well worth the cost, given the difficulty of getting to the trailhead.
+We boarded a full shuttle of about 10 people at 9 am, and shuttled on past the barricades to normal traffic at the scenic drive entrance.
+The $30 a piece shuttle ride, which guaranteed our way to the trailhead, was well worth the expense.

-This is your main starting point for hiking The Narrows on the bottom-up route.
-The Riverside Walk is a lovely stroll.
-Starting at The Temple of Sinawava, the beauty of the mountains is something to behold.
-We took some time to marvel at the grandeur of these mountains which show their awe-inspiring boldness in a way that is difficult to understand from photographs.
+The Riverside Walk is your main starting point for hiking The Narrows on the bottom-up route.
+It is quite a lovely stroll.
+Starting at the Temple of Sinawava, the beauty of the mountains is something to behold.
+We took some time to marvel at the grandeur of these mountains, which show their awe-inspiring boldness in a way that is difficult to understand from photographs.
 Being in their presence is a unique and special experience.

 Riverside Walk - Zion National Park